spencerfjelstad/byte_le_royale_2021/sphinx/TakingAction.rst

     actions.set_action(ActionType.upgrade, Objectype.policeScanner)

-Will upgrade or switch your add on object to policeScanner
+Will upgrade or switch your add on object to policeScanner.
+Other possible upgrades are tank, headlights, sentryGun, rabbitFoot, and GPS

 Switching Tires
 ###############